Automated accessibility testing

 Automated testing basics

-Automated accessibility testing uses software to scan your digital product for accessibility issues against pre-defined accessibility conformance standards.
+Automated accessibility testing uses software to scan your digital product for accessibility issues against predefined accessibility conformance standards.

-Pros of automated accessibility tests:
+Advantages of automated accessibility tests:

-• Easy to repeat tests at different stages of the product lifecycle
+• Easy to repeat tests at different stages of the product lifecycle.

-• Just a few steps to run and very quick results
+• Just a few steps to run and very quick results.

-• Little accessibility knowledge is required to run the tests or understand the results
+• Little accessibility knowledge is required to run the tests or understand the results.

-Cons of automated accessibility tests:
+Disadvantages of automated accessibility tests:

 • Automated tools don't catch all of the accessibility errors in your product